AlejandroBella/HealthEquity/README.md

 SQL SERVER EXERCISE
 ======================================
 SQL
-You have three different tables
+You have three different tables:

-A Customer Table with FirstName, LastName, Age, Occupation, MartialStatus, PersonID An Orders Table with OrderID, PersonID, DateCreated, MethodofPurchase An Orders Details table with OrderID, OrderDetailID, ProductNumber, ProductID, ProductOrigin
+  A Customer Table with FirstName, LastName, Age, Occupation, MartialStatus, PersonID

+  An Orders Table with OrderID, PersonID, DateCreated, MethodofPurchase

+  An Orders Details table with OrderID, OrderDetailID, ProductNumber, ProductID, ProductOrigin
 --------------------------------------
 Please return a result of the customers who ordered product ID = 1112222333 and return FirstName and LastName as full name, age, orderid, datecreated, MethodOfPurchase as Purchase Method, ProductNumber and ProductOrigin